lextoumbourou/notes/notes/permanent/Entropy (Information Theory).md

 Entropy is a measure of uncertainty of a random variable's possible outcomes.

-It's highest when all outcomes are equally likely.
-As you introduce more predictability (one of possible values of a variable has a higher probability), Entropy decreases.
+It's highest when there are many equally likely outcomes.
+As you introduce more predictability (one of the possible values of a variable has a higher probability), Entropy decreases.

 It measures how many "questions" on average you need to guess a value from the distribution.
-Since you'd start by asking the question that is most likely to get the correct answer, distributions with low Entropy would require less bandwidth on average to send.
+Since you'd start by asking the question that is most likely to get the correct answer, distributions with low Entropy would require smaller message sizes on average to send.

-The unit of Entropy is a bit (a yes or no question).

 The entropy of a variable from distribution $p$: $$H=\sum\limits_{n}^{i=1} p_{i} \times log_2(\frac{1}{p})$$ or, the negative exponent is inverted and it's rewritten like this: $$H=-\sum\limits_{n}^{i=1} p_{i} \times log_2(p_i)$$

+When using log base 2, the unit of Entropy is a bit (a yes or no question).

 In code: